 Distributing Trusted STI-CA List

-One approach for distributing the trusted STI-CA list is using an API over HTTPS.
-In this case the STI-PA could sign the STI-CA list, also allowing it to be securely stored by the Service Provider.
+This document recommends the use of an API over HTTPS for the distribution of the trusted STI-CAs.
+In this case the STI-PA signs the STI-CA list, also allowing it to be securely stored by the Service Provider.
 Section 6.2 provides details on the format and contents of the STI-CA list in the form of a JSON Web Token (JWT).

-Another approach is to use a signed PKCS#7/CMS [RFC 5652] container with the list of STI-CAs.
-Since this provides a signed data structure, the Service Provider can securely store it in their file system or database.
-The STI-VS shall verify the signature on the list each time the list is referenced.

-With either approach, the Service Provider needs the public key associated with the signature of the signed list.
-The Service Provider can securely obtain the key during initial account creation.
-However, good practices require the STI-PA to periodically rollover the key.
-There are two possible mechanisms commonly used:

-At the time the first key is provided to the Service Provider, the STI-PA can also create the next key and publish the hash of the next key in a list available to the Service Provider (i.e., in the STI-CA list).

-The Service Provider can use the Trust Anchor Management Protocol (TAMP) [RFC 5934].

-This document recommends the inclusion of the hash of the next STI-PA public key in the STI-CA list as defined in the next section.

 Format of STI-CA List

 The STI-CA list shall contain the key for the trust list as well as the algorithm used for the signature.
 The trust list is distributed in the form of a standard JSON Web Token (JWT) with the following fields in the protected header: